The ghosts turn up at the wedding.

 After breakfast, we packed and Ellis was about to go and telephone for a taxi.
 I suddenly grabbed hold of him and began to kiss him.
 Just as suddenly, I pulled away from him again and looked back at the bed.
 "One for the road," I said, with a saucy wink.

 Ten years passed, we were just returning home after celebrating our tenth wedding anniversary with some friends in a local restaurant.
-I was heavily pregnant with our third child and I was hoping for a girl after previously giving birth to two fine sons and knowing that this would probably be my last chance.
+I was heavily pregnant with our third child and I was hoping for a girl after previously giving birth to two fine sons and knowing this would probably be my last chance.

 "It's a lovely evening," Ellis said.
 "Let's go down to Carver's Hollow."